-Note that in parallel to step and shoot scans where a rotation step is defined, the SkyScan 1276 also allows for continuous rotation for faster scanning at 0.5K or 1K.
+- Note that in parallel to step and shoot scans where a rotation step is defined, the SkyScan 1278 also allows for continuous rotation for faster scanning.
 In this case no rotation step is defined.
-Instead the scan time will be specified using a slider in the acquisition menu.
-For 2K and 4K binning modes continuous rotation is not recommended.
+Instead the scan time will be specified using a slider in the acquisition menu. - ii.

-- ii.
 Frame averaging - A higher number for frame averaging will increase the signal to noise ratio.
 Preferentially increase the frame averaging (instead of decreasing the rotation step) for high dense samples when the signal to noise ratio is too low. - Guidelines for choosing the frame averaging for EX VIVO scans (use low to no frame averaging for in vivo scans to limit the scan time)